OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

     $this->deactivateSmartyForCmsContent = false;

-.. todo: cannot find this setting in shop code, it is possible to use but belongs to smarty component
+.. todo: #Igor: see above: cannot find this setting in shop code, it is possible to use but belongs to smarty component

 Modules
 -------